patrikvarga/flowershop/README.md

 * Error handling is not fully polished.
 (Referring to the use of RuntimeExceptions for example.)
 * Depending on where complexity shifts in the future, it might make sense to do unit testing in a more fine-grained manner, i.e. test some (currently private) methods separately.
+* Product catalog JSON and logger config is packaged into the application.
+  This is not production-grade as they should be externalized.